MicrosoftDocs/sysinternals/sysinternals/downloads/shareenum.md

 When you run *ShareEnum* it uses NetBIOS enumeration to scan all the computers within the domains accessible to it, showing file and print shares and their security settings.
-Because only a domain adminstrator has the ability to view all network resources, *ShareEnum* is most effective when you run it from a domain adminstrator account.
+Because only a domain administrator has the ability to view all network resources, *ShareEnum* is most effective when you run it from a domain administrator account.

 ![ShareEnum](/media/landing/sysinternals/ShareEnum.gif)